Hand woven baby wrap?

 A hand woven wrap is a piece of cloth made on a loom by a weaver.
-The threads that come together to make each wrap will have been handled several times from the measuring to the threading to the tying on and then to the part where a shuttle is thrown through across the warp and the treadles pressed.
-It is a long process and takes many hours to make.
+The threads that come together to make each wrap will have been handled several times from the measuring to the threading to the tying on and then to the shuttle throwing across the warp whilst the treadles are pressed (shafts raised/lowered).

 Before owning a hand woven wrap you are likely to have owned other types of baby carriers.
 The closest type of carrier would be a machine woven baby wrap (where a machine powers a large loom to make the fabric), woven wraps are great for their flexibility in use (you can try different ways of carrying), support and can 'grow' with you as your baby gets bigger and heavier.
 You can change the type of carry rather than the baby wrap.
 This is the same with a hand woven baby wrap.

 Hand woven baby wraps are a piece of art, they are made in low volumes and take many hours to make.
 They often have lovely wrapping qualities due to a weaver using great quality fibres, slightly looser more flexible weaves and what I believe is the effect of the handling and 'hands on' approach to hand weaving.

 Finding out about hand woven baby wraps is akin to walking into a very large sweet store!
 There are warp yarn choices, weft yarn choices (fibre, colour, order density and so on...), weave choices, middle marker choices, finishes to your wrap and more.
 It can be daunting but exciting too.